cheungkaho/openshift-vagrant/README.md

 ```

-### For the origin 3.11, the openshift_node_labels is deprecated, please remove it before run the playbook

 ### Install Origin Cluster Using Ansible

+For the **origin 3.11**, the openshift_node_labels is deprecated, please remove it before run the playbook

 Run the following command if you would like to install origin previous to **release-3.8**: